LSSTDESC/desc-continuous-integration/docs/desc/github_actions.rst

 in the ``.github/workflows`` directory of your repository.
 A repository can have multiple workflows, each of which can perform a different set of tasks.

-This repository has four example workflows, of increasing complexity, which we overview in this section.
+This example repository has four workflows, of differing complexities, which we overview in this section.
 The goal of each example workflow is always the same, however, keeping our code stable through any changes to the codebase by initiating the test suite and ensuring they pass.

-This is not designed to be a definitive tutorial on GitHub Actions, for that see `here <https://docs.github.com/en/actions/quickstart>`__,  but to be a starting point for getting you started with CI for your DESC repository.
+This is not designed to be a definitive tutorial on GitHub Actions (for that see `here <https://docs.github.com/en/actions/quickstart>`__),  but to be a entry point for getting you started with CI for your DESC software.

 A simple CI example
 -------------------